-DreamWorks Animation were becoming increasingly aware of the unpredictable nature of relying on big film releases and so in 2013 signed a deal with Netflix to provide them with cartoon series material for their service in territories such as America and Europe while also broadcasting this on The DreamWorks Channel in Asia.
+DreamWorks Animation is a major American animation studio founded by Steven Spielberg, former Disney executive Jeffrey Katzenberg, and music David Geffen in 1994 that is best known for films such as its Shrek, Madagascar, Kung Fu Panda and How To Train Your Dragon series.
+Financially their films have alternated between highly successful hits and costly flops which have undermined their ability to remain independent.
+As DreamWorks Animation became increasingly aware of the unpredictable nature of relying on big film releases, in 2013 they signed a deal with Netflix to provide them with cartoon series material for their service in territories such as America and Europe while also broadcasting this on The DreamWorks Channel in Asia.
 Yet this was not enough to secure their independence.
 In April 2016 NBC Universal bought DreamWorks Animation for $3.8 billion1.
 Although the studio's founder Jeffrey Katzenberg remained head of DreamWorks New Media, the studio was now controlled by Illumination's CEO Chris Meledandri.
-NBC Universal hoped that the popularity of DreamWorks Animation particularly in China would be beneficial especially as they were constructing a Universal Studios theme park in Beijing.
+NBC Universal hoped that the popularity of DreamWorks Animation particularly in China, a country emerging as a more important financial market than the United States, would be beneficial especially as they were constructing a Universal Studios theme park in Beijing.

 31. Home (2015)